-The new building, which evolved out of the old Mechanics Institute, was an early model for the modern day arts centre, built for the then industrial mining village of Coniston, with facilities such as bathhouse, kitchen, library, reading room, billiard room, smoking room, artists studios, theatre, extensive collection of minerals, fossils, pictures, antiquities, archaeology and stuffed animals donated by Ruskin and Collingwood; it provided essential the education of the time for everyman.
+The new building was an early model for the modern day arts centre, built for the then industrial mining village of Coniston.
+There were facilities such as a bathhouse, kitchen, library, reading room, billiard room, smoking room, artists studios, theatre, extensive collection of minerals, fossils, pictures, antiquities, archaeology and stuffed animals donated by Ruskin and Collingwood.
+It provided the education of the time for everyman.
 The Mechanics Institute model was designed to give the working classes a fuller and richer life, whilst being instrumental in the education of the workforce in the emerging technologies, as well as keeping them out of the pub.

-The following is an excerpt from one of the curios we found along the way, and is apposite to the current development; it is a letter drafted to the Public of Coniston proposed by the Institute Committee, June 1890:
+The following is an excerpt from one of the curios we found along the way, and is apposite to the current development - a letter drafted To the Public of Coniston proposed by the Institute Committee, June 1890:

-The committee of the above institute have in contemplation a scheme for increasing it's usefulness.
+The committee of the above Institute have in contemplation a scheme for increasing it's usefulness.
 The present reading room is small & inconvenient. […] It is therefore proposed to provide a new room to be used exclusively as a Reading Room & Library.
 But there are many young men in the place to whom a Reading Room alone presents little or no attractions.
 There is in Coniston a special want of any place to which they can resort for harmless amusement during the winter evenings.
 The consequences of such a want are well known.
 They pick up evil companions & acquire all sorts of bad habits, & thus many a youth becomes a source of grief to his friends & a nuisance to others, who but for the want of such a resort might have turned out steady & respectable.
 It must therefore be of interest to all that such a place should be provided, & it is therefore intended to add Recreation Rooms in which harmless amusements could be engaged in. […] It is also believed that if suitable accommodation were available, that an interesting & attractive museum could be eventually organised in connection with the institute. […] Such a place, apart from the educational benefits it would confer on the inhabitants, would be an additional attraction to tourists.
 It is well known that many of the latter find Coniston a dull place on a wet day, & take the first opportunity of getting out of it, to the benefit of other places in the district where there are more indoor attractions. […] It is earnestly hoped for that the inhabitants of Coniston will respond heartily to the appeal, that they will prove that the character for apathy & indifference to such matters (which they rightly or wrongly seem to have acquired) is not deserved, & show by being willing to help themselves that they are worthy of being helped by others.